robomechanics/quad-sdk/README.md

 ## Installation

 Refer to the [Quad-SDK Wiki](https://github.com/robomechanics/quad-sdk/wiki/1.-Getting-Started-with-Quad-SDK) for installation, dependency, and unit testing information.
-Currently Quad-SDK requires ROS Melodic on Ubuntu 18.04.
+Currently Quad-SDK requires either ROS Melodic on Ubuntu 18.04 or ROS Noetic on Ubuntu 20.04.
 All other dependencies are installed with the included setup script.

 ## Usage